 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: land, buildings, and improvements, \$20,000; infrastructure, \$100,000; equipment and furniture, \$5,000; vehicles and motorized equipment, \$10,000.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value.
 The City has elected not to report major general infrastructure assets, such as road network, retroactively as permitted for Phase Three governments.
 Thus, any amounts expended for infrastructure prior to July 1, 2003, are not reported as capital assets.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset's lives are not capitalized.